TamerHamdan/portfolio-v1/README.md

 # Portfolio V1

 A minimalistic portfolio website built with pure HTML and CSS.
-This is my first website ever published on the web — the beginning of my web development journey.
+This is my first website ever published on the web, the beginning of my web development journey.

 https://tamerhamdan.github.io/portfolio/
 ### Why / Approach